-A self-sustaining, healthy and safe community where the 'āinainclusive of the people and resources within itand native Hawaiian culture and values thrive.
+A self-sustaining, healthy and safe community where the 'āina-inclusive of the people and resources within it-and native Hawaiian culture and values thrive.

-CORE VALUES HEALTH & SAFETY We value the health and safety of beneficiaries, the Ka'ū community, and visitors to our 'āina.
-Cultural & Natural Resources Management We value stewardship and effective management of our cultural and natural resources to sustain them for future generations.
-NATIVE HAWAIIAN CULTURE, KNOWLEDGE, AND TRADITIONAL PRACTICES We value perpetuating the Hawaiian culture and traditional practices for our keiki and kamali'i.
+Core Values Cultural & Natural Resources Management We value stewardship and effective management of our cultural and natural resources to sustain them for future generations.
+Native Hawaiian Culture, Knowledge, and Traditional Practices We value perpetuating the Hawaiian culture and traditional practices for our keiki and kamali'i.
+HEALTH & SAFETY We value the health and safety of beneficiaries, the Kaʻū community, and visitors to our 'āina.
 ECONOMIC SELF-SUFFICIENCY We value capturing economic opportunities to improve the 'āina, which is inclusive of the people and the resources.

-1.2 BACKGROUND
+1.2 Purpose